isseiyasuda/furima-31961/README.md

 |display_id       |references |foreign_key: true|

 ### Association
-- belongs_to: user
+- belongs_to: users
-- belongs_to: display
+- belongs_to: displays
-- has_one: address
+- has_one: addresses